A view across the river from The Brocas

 The stonework from the end of the

-area was a grassy slope, plus a large rockery and an artificial
+swimming area was a grassy slope, plus a large rockery and an

-stream constructed from concrete and stone, meandering between
+artificial stream constructed from concrete and stone, meandering

-the putting greens and the pathway along the river.
-At one point,
+between the putting greens and the pathway along the river.
+At

-close to the boathouse, the path crossed the stream via a miniature
+one point, close to the boathouse, the path crossed the stream

-hump-backed bridge.
-As a child I recall wishing that this stream
+via a miniature hump-backed bridge.
+As a child I recall wishing

-still flowed, though I have vague memories from the 1950s of
+that this stream still flowed, though I have vague memories from

 remains around this tree by the boathouse